YohanLB09/azure-vm-network-analysis-part3-ICMP-traffic-analysis-NSGs/README.md

 <img src="https://i.imgur.com/yNra2NP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--From PowerShell, initiate a perpetual/non-stop ping from your Windows 10 VM to your Linux VM like so: "ping 10.0.0.5 -t".
+-From PowerShell, initiate a perpetual/non-stop ping from your Windows 10 VM to your Linux VM like so: "ping 10.0.0.5 -t" (your Linux VM private IP address may be different).

 -In Wireshark, restart the packet capture and let it run at the same time as the perpetual ping.
 </p>